-- 87. In order to address the objectives cited in the introduction of this subsection, and in order to obtain an interesting level of visibility on the planned deployments, it is recommended to require at least the following elements: - respondent identity and contact; - the exhaustive list of targeted designated areas where the investor plans to deploy; - a project plan, as detailed as possible, on both geographical and technical levels (i.e. planned coverage by the responding undertaking of addresses/small grids and network topology); - a timeline of networks' construction, including specific milestones of deployment, covering at least the fixed forecast period; - technological suitability, with respect to VHCN service level; - an indication of whether funds have already been committed to undertake the investment. - 88.
-Primarily, the information of planned deployment should be provided at the address level.
-If the agent is not able to specify its plans on the address level, it can be allowed to declare it on the higher level of granularity (e.g. street, part of the municipality, etc.).
+- 90. In order to address the objectives cited in the introduction of this subsection, and in order to obtain sufficient knowledge on the planned deployments, it is recommended to require at least the following elements: - respondent identity and contact; - the exhaustive list of targeted designated areas where the investor plans to deploy; - a project plan, as detailed as possible, on both geographical and technical levels (i.e. planned coverage by the responding undertaking of addresses/small grids and network topology); - a timeline of networks' construction, including specific milestones of deployment, covering at least the fixed forecast period; - technological suitability, with respect to VHCN service level; - an indication of whether funds have already been committed to undertake the investment. - 91.
+Primarily, the information on planned deployment should be provided at the address level or small grid level (grids of at most 100 m x 100 m or equivalent polygons).
+If the agent is not able to specify its plans at this level, it can be allowed to declare it on a lower level of granularity (e.g. street, part of the municipality, etc.).
 Such approach should be allowed also if the primary mapping is done on the lower level of granularity than the address points.
-Eventually, agents should specify in their answers to the invitation the number of addresses they consider they are able to cover. - 89.
-Additionally, in order to ensure the credibility of the declared intention of the submitted deployment plan, and for any other objective considered as appropriate by the competent authorities, further information can be required, if available and when it can be provided with reasonable effort, such as: - financial feasibility of the project (projected budget, financial liabilities, bank guarantees); - commitment to accomplish the investment and to follow a timetable of deployment; - marketing information on offers to retail customers; - conditions available for competitive supply of electronic communications services (specifications of wholesale services, including technical information such as supported access interfaces, or legal and financial conditions of the offers, e.g. nondiscrimination agreements); - description of backhaul network technology and specification of backhaul equipment, design of backhaul network and traffic assumptions.
+Eventually, agents should specify in their answers to the invitation the number of addresses they consider they are able to cover. - 92.
+Additionally, in order to ensure the credibility of the declared intention of the submitted deployment plan, and for any other objective considered as appropriate by the competent authorities, further information can be required, if available and when it can be provided with reasonable effort, such as: - financial feasibility of the project (projected budget, financial liabilities, bank guarantees); - commitment to accomplish the investment and to follow a timetable of deployment; - marketing information on offers to retail customers; - conditions available for competitive supply of electronic communications services (specifications of wholesale services, including technical information such as

+- supported access interfaces, or legal and financial conditions of the offers, e.g. non-discrimination agreements); - description of backhaul network technology and specification of backhaul equipment, design of backhaul network and traffic assumptions.